-Canberra Airport is currently flying to 13 domestic destinations, Brisbane, Gold Coast, Sunshine Coast with connecting flights to Cairns, Newcastle with connecting flights to Ballina Byron, Port Macquarie, Hobart, Sydney, Adelaide, Perth, Bryon Bay and Melbourne.
-Each destination, depending on the state it resides in, has different border restrictions.
-You may be required to gain a permit to enter the state and quarantine for 14 days at your own expense.
+Canberra Airport is currently flying to 11 domestic destinations, Brisbane, Cairns, Sunshine Coast, Gold Coast, Newcastle with connecting flights to Ballina Byron, Port Macquarie, Hobart, Sydney, Adelaide, and Melbourne.
+Each destination, depending on the state it resides in, may have border restrictions.
+You may be required to gain a permit to enter the state.
 To understand the requirements for each state, see below.
 For the latest information, visit the ACT Health COVID website.

 COVID-19 Border information

 Quarantine-free travel from New Zealand to Australia is paused.
 You must enter a managed isolation facility for 14 days when you arrive in New Zealand.

 The Smartraveller Travel Advice is Level 2 – Exercise a high degree of caution.

 More travel advice is available on the Australian Department of Health website.

 Travelling from New Zealand to the ACT: